 This technique can be rather soul-crushing… especially if you’ve just moved your last rubber band over to your right wrist.
 However, I find it’s also a deliberate way to challenge and counter poor behaviour.
 When I move that rubber band, I have to think about the scenario.
-I have to contemplate my words and tone and I have to address the fact that I screwed up.
+I have to contemplate my words and address the fact that I screwed up.

 If you’re having success with keeping your cool, then the next week, start with two rubber bands, and the week after that, go down to one.

 2- Don’t yell, just love.

 I adore this technique from Crystal over at Money Saving Mom.
 Whenever she feels like yelling at her kids, she mindfully chooses love and pours her love on them.
 Read her article for all of the details about this strategy.

 3- Get close.

 Perhaps since I’m a former early childhood educator, this strategy from Lemon Lime Adventures resonated with me the most.
 Instead of handling things from afar, move closer to your kids and talk with them.
 I encourage you to read the article to get the full effect of this approach.